AtanasovAtanas/interactive-content/EN/09-HTTP-Basics/04-HTTP-Request.md

 Web browsers use `URLs`, but HTTP uses `URIs` to address the resources.

-`URL` stands for **uniform resource locator** and it describes a full unique address for a resource in Internet, which consists of protocol + host + resource path [For example](https://softuni.org/about).
+`URL` stands for **uniform resource locator** and it describes a full unique address for a resource on the Internet, which consists of protocol + host + resource path [For example](https://softuni.org/about).

 `URL` is what we type in the browser's location bar.

-`URI` stands for **uniform resource identifier** and it holds a full or relative unique path to a resource, for example `/about`.
+`URI` stands for **uniform resource identifier** and it holds a full or relatively unique path to a resource, for example `/about`.

-When we request a resource over HTTP, we specify the relative `URI` of the resource in the request line and we specify the host name in the request headers.
+When we request a resource over HTTP, we specify the relative `URI` of the resource in the request line and we specify the hostname in the request headers.

-Both relative `URI` and host name come from the `URL` we want to access.
+Both relative `URI` and hostname come from the `URL` we want to access.

-At the next few lines, the HTTP request **headers** are given.
+In the next few lines, the HTTP request **headers** are given.

 **Headers** specify specific parameters about the requested resource.